oceanprotocol/contracts/docs/quickstart_roles.md

    - can update ERC725Y key value store from ERC20Contract level to ERC721.
 Key is a preset value specific to each individual ERC20Contract but stored in the same ERC721 Contract.

-   - can deploy a new pool with vesting and staking, or a fixed rate price.
+   - can deploy a new pool with vesting and staking, or a fixed price exchange.

    - can assign roles at the ERC20 level, see below